exercism/awk/exercises/practice/tournament/.docs/instructions.append.md

     The form `n = asort(array)` sorts the named array in-place.

     This is most useful for numerically-indexed arrays.
-The process that populates the `sorted` array discards the originally arrays indices: the `sorted` array is indexed from 1 to `n`.
+The process that populates the `sorted` array discards the original array indices: the `sorted` array is indexed from 1 to `n`.

-1. `asorti` -- sort any array based on the array _indices_.
+1. `asorti` -- sort an array based on the array _indices_.

     The `asorti` function populates a "destination" array containing the "source" array's indices sorted.